 Hospital Capacity Remains a Concern

-The Lincoln-Lancaster County Health Department (LLCHD) today announced that the COVID-19 Risk Dial will remain in mid-orange for a fourth consecutive week.
-Mid-orange indicates that the risk of the virus spreading and the impact on our community is high and continues to increase.
+The Lincoln-Lancaster County Health Department (LLCHD) today announced that the COVID-19 Risk Dial will remain in mid-orange for a fifth consecutive week.
+Orange indicates that the risk of the virus spreading and the impact on our community is high.
 On the color-coded dial, red represents the highest risk of COVID-19 spread, and green represents the lowest risk.

-- Six local residents have died from COVID-19 so far in September.
-Four were unvaccinated.
+- Twelve local residents have died from COVID-19 so far in September.
+Nine were unvaccinated.